Doron-L/PriceOfCall/README.md

 Choosing the two features with the fewest number of categories, and cleaning the data only if there were NaNs in their elements.
 Leaving more data, and less features.
 Thus, leaving the emphsize over time and making exploratory data analysis of the pick-up ratio over these two features.

+We can see tht there is a significant difference in the pick-up ratio between the different industries, as well as between different campaign types.
 ![](https://github.com/Doron-L/PriceOfCall/blob/master/pickup_ratio_vs_industry_png)
 ![](https://github.com/Doron-L/PriceOfCall/blob/master/pickup_ratio_vs_campaign_type_png)

+The relative pick-up ratio can be interpreted as the relative effort necessitated to get to some pick-up ratio.
+The two dependencies on the industry and campaign type can be combined to the relative effort ...

+Thus,
+The different levels of effor necessitated to invest in order to reach the same number of pick-up calls can be combined and give the relative effort that each project

+This can be used to reject projects .,.. high effort, or to have a more project-specific price scheme that takes into consideration the effort needed to be invested.
+In the following figure, I plotted the relative price/effort level needed for for each project depanding on the different industry and campaign type.
+Due to the sparse nature of the data, I linearly interpolated and smoothed the ...
 ![](https://github.com/Doron-L/PriceOfCall/blob/master/price_smoothed_vs_industry_n_campaign_type_png)

 Still can be done: